 MICR 805 Teaching in Higher Education.
 (3 credits) Theoretical and practical aspects of teaching in a graduate degree program with emphasis on program and curriculum design, student assessment, communicating learning expectations, selecting optimal teaching methods aligned with expectations, understanding diverse learning styles, apprenticeship teaching, developing as a teacher and applying contemporary educational theory to the classroom or research laboratory.
 Prerequisite: Any graduate degree or current enrollment in a graduate degree program or permission of instructor.

 MICR 808 Immunology.
 (3 credits) Molecular and cellular aspects of immunity.
 Specific topics will include immunoglobulin and receptor structure/function, attributes of antigenicity, antigen-antibody reactions, immunocompetent cells, cellular interactions, soluble mediators of immune responses, and normal and abnormal immune regulation.
-Prerequisite: Principles Courses (MICR 801-803) or permission of course director.
+Prerequisite: Two Fundamentals Courses (MICR 810-812) or permission of course director.

 MICR 809 Tumor Immunology.
 (3 credits) Immune system and tumor growth; tumor immunotherapy.
 Analysis and applications of experimental systems and discussion of contemporary as well as classical primary literature in the field.
 Collaborative learning and communication skills emphasized.
 Prerequisite: IGPBS core curriculum or equivalent, or permission of instructor.